controlar-gpio-y-pwm-del-esp8266-esp32-desde-interface-web-con-vue-y-websockets

 }

-It seems like a lot, but if we analyze it, we’ll see that it’s not that much.
+It seems like a lot, but if we analyze it we’ll see it’s not that much.
 First, we have the declaration of NativeWebsocket that we already saw in the previous entry.
 Nothing complicated here.

 Next, we have defined four Vue components, respectively for Input GPIO, Output GPIO, PWM, and callback actions.
-Each component has its template for visualization, and the code necessary to send the data via Json through Websockets.
+Each component has its template for display and the necessary code to send Json data via Websockets.

-On the other hand, the VueJS App, where we have the data as lists of the four types of objects we are representing.
+On the other hand, the VueJS App, where we have as data the lists of the four types of objects we are representing.

 esp-gpio-interface

-Similarly, if we interact with the webpage, we can check in the browser’s development console that the data is sent correctly.
+Similarly, if we interact with the web page, we can check in the browser’s developer console that the data is sent correctly.

 At the same time, they are received by the ESP8266/ESP32, which we can check in the command console.